 In addition to the standard sections of Education, Honors/Awards, Activities, and Professional Experience, you may choose to include sections for published recognition of your work (“Bibliography”), exhibitions in which you have participated (“Exhibitions”), and publications, productions, or shows in which you have been involved (for the performing arts and for writers/authors).
 For artists seeking careers in academia, a Curriculum Vitae is preferred and may be up to four pages in length.

 Individuals in the fine and performing arts may benefit from a résumé styled to feature unique information such as performance roles, art shows, or specialized training.
+For more creative fields, consider showcasing your creative skillset by adding design elements to your resume.
 Make an appointment with a career advisor to develop a strategy to best present your creative experience.

 - Graphic Artists Guild